 School culture is the "story" of the school-the beliefs, norms, attitudes, and behaviors that play a key role in how the school operates on a daily basis.
 Research says that school culture is a driving force behind student achievement.
 School culture can be described on a continuum from positive to toxic.
-The interconnectedness of adults-and the relationships that are fostered from these dynamics-contribute to a positive or toxic school culture.
+The interconnectedness of adults-and the relationships that are fosteredfrom these dynamics-contribute to a positive or toxic school culture.

 JCPS staff training and learning opportunities around Social-Emotional Learning and Trauma-Informed Care assist in establishing a healthy and positive school culture.
-We are committed to providing a safe, stable, and understanding environment that builds on the strengths of students and familieswho have been impacted by trauma.
+We are committed to providing a safe, stable, and understanding environment that builds on the strengths of students and families who have been impacted by trauma.
 Additionally, children andfamilies are provided information about treatment resources across various child-serving systems.

 The SSBIH moves away from using solely punitive practices and toward using restorative approaches that build healthy com- munities, increase social capital, decrease antisocial behavior, repair harm, and restore relationships.
-The handbook moves from the singular focus on student safety to an integrated focus promoting school community and family partnerships and creating racially equitable outcomes through anti-racist practices. on creating a positive school culturethat fosters student success.
+The handbook moves from the singular focus on student safety to an integrated focus promoting school community and family partnerships and creating racially equitable outcomes through anti-racist practices. on creating a positive school culture that fosters student success.

-Positive School Culture Toxic School Culture Relationship Building Behavioral Recognitions and Rewards Social-Emotional Skill Building Restorative Practices Compassion for Students Building Community Withdrawal/Isolation Focus on Negative Behavior inappropriate behavior Hostile Relationships Focus on Misbehaviors Punitive Policies and Practices Indifference to Needs of Students Individualistic Perspective
+Toxic School Culture Withdrawal/Isolation Focus on Negative Behavior inappropriate behavior Hostile Relationships Focus on Misbehaviors Punitive Policies and Practices Indifference to Needs of Students Individualistic Perspective